 You can request that certain award amounts (loans or Federal Work Study) be changed.

-Students must either Accept, Reduce or Decline the Stafford loans that appear on your Financial Aid Notification and in OneStart.
-It is very important for students to monitor OneStart and “Accept”, “Reduce” or “Decline” Stafford loans.
-If no actions are taken, the Stafford loans will not be disbursed.
+Students must either Accept, Reduce or Decline the Stafford loans that appear on their Financial Aid Notification in OneStart Even if you have signed a Master Promissory Note (MPN), you must accept, reduce, or decline Stafford loan amounts in order for them to disburse to your Bursar account.
+If no actions are taken, the Stafford Loans will not be disbursed.
 Please follow our online tutorials Accepting/Reducing Loans and/or Declining Loans for guidance.

-Note: just "holding" your refund check from the Office of the Bursar is not a request to cancel your loan.
+Note: Just "holding" your refund check from the Office of the Bursar is not a request to cancel your loan.
 You must accept, cancel or reduce the offered Stafford loan amount to reflect the amount you want to receive.
 If you cancel or reduce a loan, we cannot increase grants to cover the difference.